 - The cable cannot be replaced

-Like its sister headphone DT 770, the DT 990 Pro won’t be winning any beauty contests.
+Like its sister headphone DT 770 Pro, the DT 990 Pro won’t be winning any beauty contests.
 They do feel sturdy and you won’t have to babysit them.
 The ear-cups are made out of plastic, but the U-frame holding the ear-cups is metal, which should take any abuse from everyday studio work.
-Ear-pads, which are replaceable, are made from velour, which hugs the sides of your head without any pronounced pressure points.
-Do keep in mind that with use the earpads will deform and soak up the sweat you’ve been producing to finish those projects in time!
-Swap them out every two or so years, as worn ear-pads change the sound of your DT 990 Pro and there’s always the smell…
+Ear pads, which are replaceable, are made from velour, which hugs the sides of your head without any pronounced pressure points.
+Do keep in mind that with use the ear pads will deform and soak up the sweat you’ve been producing to finish those projects in time!
+Swap them out every year or so, as worn ear-pads change the sound of your DT 990 Pro and there’s always the smell…

 Overall, DT 990 Pro does well here, there is some imbalance down low which shouldn’t present a problem.
 The slight discrepancy in the highs wasn’t audible in our listening tests.